microsoft/FluidFramework/tools/markdown-magic/README.md

     -   Default: `true`.
 -   `includeHeading`: Whether or not to include a section heading above the generated contents.
     -   Default: `true`.
+-   `headingLevel`: Root heading level for the generated section.
+    Must be a positive integer.
+    -   Default: 2.

 #### `API_DOCS_LINK_SECTION`